HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

 In Typescript you need to use multiple modules from the SDK (The Layer1 and Network module are already included in the project template).
 Additional features can be accessed through other modules about which you can read [here](https://github.com/Internet-of-People/morpheus-ts/tree/master/packages/sdk#Modules).

-For this tutorial you will use the Crypto, Layer1, Layer2 and Network module from our stack.
+For this tutorial, you will use the Crypto, Layer1, Layer2, and Network module from our stack.
 ```typescript
 import { Crypto, Layer1, Layer2, Network } from '@internet-of-people/sdk';
 ```